BioimageAnalysisCoreWEHI/napari_lattice/README.md

 <img src="https://raw.githubusercontent.com/BioimageAnalysisCoreWEHI/napari_lattice/master/resources/preview_deskew.png" alt="Deskew Preview" width="500" >
 </p>

 To deskew and save a range of timepoints and channels, select the `Deskew` tab.
 Choose the channel and time ranges, save directory and click `Save`.
+You can also select to save as tif or h5.
+Tif will save as individual timepoints, h5 will be a single file using default chunk size and gzip compression.

 ### **Cropping**